ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_Media_Legal_Aid_attorney.txt.md

 has ideas (as to) how people can live together without killing each other, that&#x27;s what I like to read.&quot;
-Schwartz replaced former Legal Aid attorney Lori Rubenstein at the <geo  id='5209006'>Roseburg</geo> office in 1996, although she initially interviewed for the position in 1994.
+Schwartz replaced former Legal Aid attorney Lori Rubenstein at the <ignore  id='undefined'>Roseburg</ignore> office in 1996, although she initially interviewed for the position in 1994.
 During that two-year interim, she worked for Legal Aid on a reservation in <geo  id='5769223'>South Dakota</geo> practicing family, tribal and housing law.
 Legal Aid is a nonprofit national organization aimed at providing low-cost or free legal aid to those who need it.
-A <geo  id='5769223'>South Dakota</geo> blizzard six years ago prompted her to call the Roseburg office, which, coincidentally, was in the process of trying to find her to fill the vacancy left by Rubenstein&#x27;s departure.
+A <geo  id='5769223'>South Dakota</geo> blizzard six years ago prompted her to call the
+<ignore  id='undefined'>Roseburg</ignore> office, which, coincidentally, was in the process of
+trying to find her to fill the vacancy left by Rubenstein&#x27;s departure.
 Schwartz said her job keeps her involved in the community -- and